North Carolina’s Sports Betting Market Stays Hot in April

 The strong April continues an impressive run of growth for North Carolina’s sports betting market.
 The state has benefited as a result, seeing $11.6 million in tax revenue for April alone.
 It was the eighth straight month that the market has generated over $10 millon.

 As successful as 2026 has been, the summer has not been kind to the thriving market.
-The NHL and NBA playoffs keep bettors active into June, but things cool off after that, partly due to the lack of an MLB franchise in the state.
+Hammering Stanley Cup predictions and sweating the final shifts in NBA Championship odds keep bettors fiercely active into June.
+However, things rapidly cool off after the trophies are hoisted, partly due to the lack of a local MLB franchise in the state to carry the action through the dog days of summer.

 North Carolina saw its lowest tax revenue numbers last July, generating just over $4 million.